by Kasey Spickard

 - Curling Cream: As the next level up, this product has a bit more body than styling oil, but essentially does the same thing, defining curls and infusing them with a touch more hydration.

 - Gel: Not every formula will do, as you’ve likely found.
-The perfect gel for curly hair should, first and foremost, avoid stripping it of moisture and then help define its shape.
+The perfect gel to sue when you’re stuck on products for how to style curly hair for men is to make sure you avoid stripping it of moisture and then help define its shape.
 As a tip, avoid anything with alcohol in the ingredients, as this may potentially over-dry your hair and scalp.

 - Pomade: Like gel but with a bit more hold, pomade’s a better choice for guys with short- to medium-length curly hair, especially if you’ve opted for a fade on the sides.